Public Interest Research Group: Funding model

-PIRGs on college campuses have historically been funded with a portion of student activity fees in the form of a labor checkoff.
-Students may elect to have the fees refunded to them, although many students are unaware that this is the case.
+PIRGs on college campuses have historically been funded through the use of automatic billing with a portion of student activity fees in the form of a labor checkoff or in the form of automatically enrolled dues to the association.
+Students may elect at some institutions to have the fees refunded to them or opt-out, although many students are unaware that this is the case.
+At some institutions, opting out of the fee only lasts one academic term, requiring students who do not wish to be members and pay dues to have to opt-out.
 In 1982, the PIRGs established the Fund for the Public Interest (commonly referred to as "the Fund") as its fundraising and canvassing arm.

 Controversies

 The student fee system of PIRG funding has been met with controversy and with a number of legal challenges.
-In 2014, students at Macalester College in Minnesota voted to end their relationship with MPIRG due to the group's revenue structure, which relied on MPIRG automatically receiving a cut of student activity fees.
+In 2014, students at Macalester College in Minnesota voted to end their relationship with MPIRG due to the group's revenue structure, which relied on Minnesota Public Interest Research Group (MPIRG) automatically receiving a cut of student activity fees.

 The Fund For the Public Interest has been subject to lawsuits and accusations of unfair and exploitative labor practices, and it has resisted unionization efforts by its canvassers.

 In 2016, U.S. PIRG joined conservative groups in opposing the Obama Administration's rules that expanded worker overtime pay, which resulted in criticism against the organization in the popular press.

+In 2022, the PIRG campus affiliate was shut down at the University of Connecticut after an effort by the local chapter to separate itself from the state and national organization failed to meet legal requirements.

+In 2023, Student PIRGs successfully used a ballot initiative at the University of Oregon to double their student automatic billing of dues at the expense of other student activities.

 Transparency

-Based on data from the 2018 Fiscal Year, Charity Navigator rated the U.S. PIRG one out of four stars for accountability and transparency (67.00 out of 100), and three out of four stars for financials (82.36 out of 100), for an overall rating of two out of four stars (73.54 out of 100).
+As of 2024, the U.S PIRG Education Fund is rated a four-star charity by Charity Navigator, with an overall score of 92%.
+Charity Navigator defines a four-star review, as "Exceeds or meets best practices and industry standards across almost all areas.
+Likely to be a highly effective charity."

 Programs and campaigns

 Consumer protection

-U.S. PIRG’s consumer protection work includes financial and product safety reforms.
+U.S. PIRG's consumer protection work includes financial and product safety reforms.

-U.S. PIRG lobbied for the creation of the Consumer Financial Protection Bureau, an independent U.S. government agency which was founded as a result of the Dodd–Frank Wall Street Reform and Consumer Protection Act after the Great Recession and the financial crisis of 2007–2008.
+U.S. PIRG lobbied for the creation of the Consumer Financial Protection Bureau, an independent U.S. government agency which was founded as a result of the Dodd–Frank Wall Street Reform and Consumer Protection Act after the Great Recession and the 2008 financial crisis.
 U.S. PIRG helped win passage of the Credit CARD Act of 2009, protecting consumers from certain predatory practices by credit card companies.

 Product safety work includes warning consumers about potentially unsafe products in the marketplace, such as recalled baby products and food.